live-clones/gmsh/contrib/QuadOptimizer/README.md

   quads with no valid diagonal are retained and reported.
   Non-negative values retain the existing recombination validity filter.
 - `Mesh.OptimizeQuadsFinalSplitCadDistanceRatio = 0.2`: after all smoothing and
-  mandatory rewrites, try to split physically invalid quads.
-A finite angle outside the absolute quality interval does not alone trigger a split: preserve geometrically valid pattern quads and report their quality violations.
+  mandatory rewrites, try to split physically invalid quads and quads failing absolute shape specifications.
+Preferred limits alone never trigger a split.
-  TT merges still require the resulting quad to meet the absolute specifications.
+  TT merges use the same absolute specifications, preventing split/merge cycles.
   For otherwise valid quads,
   split only if one diagonal exceeds this CAD distance/local-size ratio and the other diagonal is within tolerance and at least twice closer to CAD.